HoneyHazard/maam_tusk/README.md

 Step 4: Tweak to achieve the behavior

-- Change "#define FRAMES_PER_SECOND  120" on line 26 to change how fast everything flows
+- Change "#define FRAMES_PER_SECOND ..." on line 26 to change how fast everything flows
-- Change "GRAD_LENGTH" on line 20 to have longer vs shorter gradients (and, conserquently, how dense they get pacled)
+- Change "#define GRAD_LENGTH ..." on line 20 to have longer vs shorter gradients (and, conserquently, how dense they get pacled)
+- Change "#define BRIGHTNESS" on line 16 to tweak the brightness brightness

 Step 5: Get hypnotized by pretty lights!
 Throw away all lists and have fun!